kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/informal/notes.md

 generate a list of all 2^n possible interpretations, and that's enough to be able to *decide* whether any given expression has any of these properties by just evaluating e "in each of the 2^n possible worlds."

+#### Models and Counterexamples (and Procedures to Search for Them)

+We have specified all of this material straightforwardly in Lean.
+The result is a working propositional logic playground.
+Students can write propositions then find models and counterexamples.
+They can also check them for validity, satisfiability, unsatisfiability.

+### Proof of Validity by Case Analysis

+Up until now, if we've wanted to know if a proposition, e, is valid, we did it by running (evalPLExpr e i) to get an answer for each and every possible value of i.
+If e evaluates to true under all possible values of i, then by our definition, it's valid.
+We thus *prove* the validity of e by *case analysis on i*.
+The famous "four-color theorem" was proved when computers made it possible to check all of the many cases/configurations that had to be checked to be sure that the theorem was true in all cases.

+### Limits of Semantic Validity

+- can be impracticably many, though still a fininte number of, multi-Boolean worlds to check
+- if variables can mean anythings not just Bools, you can no longer check all possible worlds

+## A New Semantics: Proof-Theoretic Validity

+Next Unit

+## Soundness and Completeness

+Equivalence of Model and Proof-Theoretic Validity.